HomeLatest NewseHealthModerna partners with IBM to explore quantum computing and AI for mRNA Science

 Dr. Darío Gil, Senior Vice President, and Director of IBM Research, said the collaboration with Moderna exemplifies IBM’s purpose to make the world work better.

-“Moderna will be able to take advantage of our multi-year research efforts in generative AI for therapeutics that can allow scientists to better understand how molecules behave and may facilitate creating entirely new ones.
-We are also excited to work with Moderna to help prepare their scientists in the knowledge and use of IBM’s -leading quantum computing technologies with the goal of accelerating the discovery and creation of new therapeutics,” Dr. Gil said.
+“Moderna will be able to take advantage of our multi-year research efforts in for therapeutics that can allow scientists to better understand molecules behave and may facilitate creating entirely new ones.
+We are also excited to work with Moderna to help prepare their scientists in the knowledge and use of IBM’s industry-leading quantum computing technologies with the goal of accelerating the discovery and creation of new therapeutics,” Dr. Gil said.

 Get the day's headlines from Tech Observer straight in your inbox